sunnysideup/npm-page-favourites-bookmarker/README.md

 ```

-You can also add "add to favourites" to other pages on the page (e.g. when you hvae a list of links to other pages).
+You can also add "add to favourites" for other pages on the page (e.g. when you have a list of links to other pages).

 This can be done as follows: